Orbital magnetization in Sierpinski fractals: Model and Methods

 where, $A$ is the area of the sample, ${\bf v}=-\frac{i}{\hbar}\left[{\bf r},\mathcal{H} \right]$ is the velocity operator, and $\ket{\phi_n}$ are eigenstates of the real-space Hamiltonian $\mathcal{H}$ with eigenenergies $E_n$.
 The summation in Eq. (\ref{Mdef}) runs over all the occupied states, $E_n< \mu$, where $\mu$ is the chemical potential.
 The orbital magnetization can be written as $M = -\frac{ie}{2\hbar c A} \sum_{E_n < \mu} (\langle\phi_n| x \mathcal{H} y |\phi_n\rangle - \langle\phi_n| y \mathcal{H} x |\phi_n\rangle)$.
 Bianco and Resta showed in Ref. \cite{Bianco2013a} that Eq. (\ref{Mdef}) can be expressed as a sum over a local quantity in real space.
 By writing the ground state projector, $\mathcal{P}=\sum_{E_{n}<\mu}\ket{\phi_n}\bra{\phi_n}$, and its complement $\mathcal{Q}=\mathbb{1}-\mathcal{P}$, one can define a local mathematical object, i.e., a marker, that plays the role of an orbital magnetic moment density:

 It is worth noting that, despite this interpretation of the markers, only the macroscopic average of $m({\bf r})$ has physical significance, as discussed in Ref. \cite{Seleznev2023}.
+The nomenclature of each contribution above follows the one established in the derivation based on the Wannier-function approach to the orbital-magnetization formula \cite{Thonhauser2005}.
+The term IC (itinerant current) is associated with the orbital magnetization contribution coming from the net current carried by Wannier functions that circulate through the surface of the solid.
+The LC term (local circulation) arises from the self-circulation of the Wannier functions.
+The BC (Berry curvature) term contains the explicit relation between orbital magnetization, Berry curvature, and the Chern number, as one can expect from equations (6) and (7), and makes contact with the Streda formula \cite{Bianco2013a, Streda1982}.
 In Ref. \cite{Wang2022}, it was shown that the orbital magnetization obtained from local markers coincides with that obtained from the definition of Eq.(\ref{Mdef}), provided the macroscopic average is taken over the entire sample area, including both bulk and edge regions.

 This agreement holds even for small systems subjected to open boundary conditions (OBC).
 In each fractal generation, the integration area used in the average is given by $A=N_{\rm c}A_{\rm c}$, where the number of elementary cells in the structure, $N_c$, is half the number of sites and $A_{\rm c}$ is the area of one cell.
 To calculate the orbital magnetization of fractal systems, we shall use both expressions [Eqs. (\ref{Mdef}) and (\ref{Mmarker})] to test this coincidence in the more intricate fractal geometry.